Cloth Diapers Aren't Regular Laundry

 Before drying, there should be very few lingering suds at the end of the wash cycle, if any.
 Certainly, your clean diapers should not feel sudsy.
 If so, consider reducing the amount of detergent used in small increments.
 Everyone's household set up will be different, so a bit of extra attention in the beginning of doing cloth diaper laundry to figure out what works best for you will pay off.
 This is also a good idea when using a new detergent.

 Every brand of cloth diaper has specific drying instructions.
 Some recommend air-drying the cover but machine-drying the insert.
-Some allow the whole thing to be machine-dried, but usually on low or medium heat.
-Once machine dried, let cloth diapers cool before before stretching via folding or stuffing to maintain laminate and elastic integrity.
+Some allow the whole thing to be machine-dried, but usually on either low or medium heat.
+Once machine dried, let cloth diapers cool before stretching via folding or stuffing to maintain laminate and elastic integrity.
 Avoid drying cloth diapers containing waterproofing, elastic, or velcro/hook and loop closures on high heat as this will degrade them much quicker.

 The following are a few useful accessories:

 - Wool Dryer Balls — When machine drying cloth diapers, wool dryer balls help absorb moisture in the dryer for about 25% dry faster drying time, thus saving time as well as extra wear and tear.
 They do not contain chemicals such as fabric softener, are hypoallergenic, and reduce wrinkling and static cling if thrown in with regular laundry.